safin-m/zerOS/README.md

 ## Set up the environment

-To set up the environment and to build your own bootloader or use the bootimage tool run the following commands
+To set up the environment run the following commands:

 ```sh
    chmod +x ./install-deps.sh